 If you are an animal lover, this is a tough one.
 In a situation where old methods are adapting to cope with the fast growing pace of tourism, I believe a bit of “eye-balling research” needs to be done before you ride a Cidomo.
 When we stepped off the boat, the attraction to use the local transportation to take us and our heavy luggage to our accommodation was attractive, but we chose not to, we needed to do more observation first.
 We discovered there are two different types of horses on the island; the ones used for transporting tourists are well groomed, well fed, “dressed” with pretty tassels and have carts with roofs.
 Then there are the worker horses which have open carts and horses aren’t “dressed”.
 On one sad and shocking occasion, we saw a young boy riding a worker horse loaded with goods and the horse was stumbling to get up a slight stony incline; to “encourage” him, the youngster beat the horse with a stick quite a few times.
 I wanted to grab that stick and do the same to him to see how he would respond!
 Thankfully I only witnessed this once during the week we were there, but it did affect me and afterwards… I made sure I looked at every single horse that passed me by.
 I looked at their weight, how the cart and reins were attached and if it was the horse or the cart that was bearing the weight; if they were “in between jobs” whether or not they were standing in the shade and if the cart was being supported to give the horse relief.
 I am pleased to say that due to the positioning of the cart, it does take the weight and the horse is merely the motor.
 Most of the locals also have 2 horses so they are rotated often and they are not working constantly.
 The horses are the locals’ main source of income and it’s in their best interest to look after them and I personally did feel that they weren’t mistreated.
 I felt happier after my research and in truth, I don’t believe this island should change (just as well, because it never will and that’s part of its charm), but as long as people keep a conscious eye on the animal treatment, the island will hopefully be able to cope with the future increase in tourists.

-The Gili Islands are a 30 minute fast-boat ride away from Lombok and 2 hours by speedboat from Bali (Padang Bai or Sanur).
+The Gili Islands are a 30 minute boat ride away from Lombok's Bangsal harbour and 2 hours by fast-boat from Bali (Padang Bai, Sanur or Amed in the north).
+The most popular company to use from the South is Eja Jaya and tickets can be booked online or by your hotel in Bali.
+From the North, have a look at Gili Gili's website.
 If you wanted to island hop between Gili Air, Meno & Trawangan, it will take you around 20 minutes to travel between each one using the local “Island Hopper” boat.

 If (like me) you are concerned that the “local Hopper Boat” will be rickety, small and over-crowded … don’t be.
 They are a good size, sturdy and tickets can be purchased easily and with confidence from a desk at the harbour.